 The proper support for tired front legs is found in these easy to use fitted stable boots.

 After a hard day's work, your horse will thank you as he recovers in these supportive neoprene stable boots.
-The Horze Supreme Stable Boots PRO, support his front legs with a soft cushion lining and hard outer neoprene shell.
+They support his front legs with a soft cushion lining and hard outer neoprene shell.
 The wraps are easy to apply with wide Velcro closures and the inside liner comes apart for easy cleaning.
 The fabric is breathable and soft while adding the stability his legs need after training.
-The fitted design of the Horze Supreme Stable Boots PRO will mold to your horse's front legs.
-Try the matching pair of Horze Supreme Stable Boots PRO for the hind legs to support the entire body.
+The fitted design will mold to your horse's front legs.
+Pair these boots with the rear set (Item # 19409) to support the entire body.

 The full size fits my 16.3 warmblood well on his front legs.
 The boots are a bit thin for my preference.
 The padding is not very thick, and I tried to add another layer of thin padding inside, but then they will not velcro closed.
 They could be improved greatly with additional padding.
 The velcro is very sticky though and the edges are nicely stitched, so I think they will last.
 They are much cheaper than other options though, so it is a case of you get what you pay for.Written on by DSW